 - Measles/Mumps/Rubella (MMR): (2 dates) Must be given after your first birthday

-Students can report their Tetanus and MMR dates online by logging in to Blink (Banner icon> Student tab > Student Health > Immunization Form).
-Paper forms are not required.
+Students report their Tetanus and MMR dates online by logging in to Blink (Banner icon> Student tab > Student Health > Immunization Form).
+Paper forms are not collected.

 Confirmation that immunizations have been correctly entered is given immediately on the form upon completion.